Key takeaways

 What to do if your Discover request is denied

 If your Discover credit limit increase request is denied, it’s a good idea to wait before requesting another credit limit increase.
-In fact, Discover suggests waiting several months before submitting a new request and to consider holding your next credit line increase request until after your credit score, payment history or income have improved.
+In fact, Discover suggests waiting several months before submitting a new request and to consider holding your next credit line increase request until after your credit score, payment history and income level have improved.

 That said, your creditworthiness might not be the primary reason why your credit line increase request was denied.
 Many credit issuers tighten credit limits during economic downturns, for example, making it harder for individual cardholders to access higher credit limits.